rockstor/rockstor-doc/docker-based-rock-ons/zoneminder.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The previously referenced `Getting Started <https://zoneminder.readthedocs.io/en/latest/userguide/gettingstarted.html>`_ has this information as it's first section.
+The previously referenced `Getting Started <https://zoneminder.readthedocs.io/en/latest/userguide/gettingstarted.html>`_ project documentation has this information as it's first section.
 Please follow the instructions there if you wish your ZoneMinder to be more secure.

 .. _zoneminder_theme: